Pallavidhawan72/IXD-5106-Interaction.Design/README.md

 # Interaction Design
-This repository shows my projects/assignments of Intercation design using UI/IX elements.
+This repository shows my projects/assignments of Interaction design using UI/IX elements.

 ## Information
 In this course, I learned UI/UX softwares to make website more interactive.
 Key topics covered include: